The purpose of the Juvenile Justice System is to:

 - If the intake officer decides not to file a petition or peace order, the victim, arresting officer or complaining person or agency may appeal the decision to the State’s Attorney.

-Petitions alleging delinquency are filed by the State’s Attorney’s Office within 30 days after receiving a referral from an intake officer.
+Petitions - Petitions alleging delinquency or need of supervision are filed by the State’s Attorney’s Office within 30 days after receiving a referral from an intake officer.
 The petition alleging delinquency is written in clear and simple language stating the alleged facts which constitute the delinquency, and states the laws allegedly violated by the child.
 Felony hearings are open to the public.

 - How severe the crime was;

 - How cooperative your parents or guardian have been;